-More than half a million people have signed up to be NHS volunteers in the fight against COVID-19 and Blues goalkeeper Carly Telford is one of them.
-She speaks to the official Chelsea FC website about helping the nation through this crisis.
+More than half a million people have signed up to be NHS volunteers in the fight against COVID-19 and Blues goalkeeper Carly Telford is one of them – she spoke to the official Chelsea FC website about helping the nation through this crisis.

 - In other news - the FA have announced the season at lower tiers of the women's game is to be brought to an end.
 This affects Chelsea at our Regional Talent Centre level.